Tables

 Look at the right side of any Wikipedia page.
-There is always a box sitting there with facts laid out neatly.
-Name at the top.
-Rows of information like birthday, occupation, years active.
-A signature at the bottom.
+There is always a little box sitting there with a name at the top, rows of facts below, and sometimes a signature at the bottom.
+That box is just an HTML table.

 Nadia